grik001/MathTextInstructions/README.md

 # MathTextInstructions

-The Azure Function will parse an instructions file and process the mathematical instructions.
-The file is expected to be passed within the body with the key "instructionsfile".
+The MathTextInstructions Azure Function parses an instructions file and processes the mathematical instructions.

 ### ProcessInstruction Request